 Make Sure to Create Strong Passwords

 This may seem very basic, but this is the most important way to protect social media handles of your own.
 A good and strong password incorporates uppercase letters, numbers, lowercase letters, and special characters.
 But make sure it is easy for you to remember but difficult for other people to guess.
-You can either jot them down somewhere or memorize them, so you do not forget.
+You can either save using a password manager or memorize them, so you do not forget.
 Please do not make the mistake of using the same password for all your accounts.
 Instead, you can have two passwords because if someone finds out one of them, they may not get access to all your accounts.
 Make sure to avoid your name, birthdays, and anniversaries because they are easier to guess.

 When creating accounts on social media handles, a smart approach would be to take all the measures to avoid putting yourself in jeopardy.
 Avoid oversharing and consider all the social media privacy measures we have here to keep yourself safe.
 You may be leading a normal life, but when it comes to social media, keep in mind it can all be tracked.
 So before putting yourself out there, be very mindful of what you say and what you post.